ayashchin/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Melt the data using Subject and Activity as factors.
 Assign to final variable: tidy_data.
 Group data on subject, then activity using dplyr group_by function.
 Use dplyr summarize function to calculate the mean for each variable for each activity and each subject.
-Write tidy_data into table labeled: tidy_data_table.csv.
+Write tidy_data into table labeled: tidy_data_table.txt.
+NOTE: Did not write as row.labels = FALSE as this pushed the variable descriptions into row 1 as observations.
 Read back into R and print head.